TessHuelskamp/sticky/README.md

     * And also it only works on the current line
     * ALSO: `F` brings you _backward_ to the next char.
-  * `t` and `T` work similarly to `f` and `F` but they bring you to the character _prior_ to the characer that follows the operator.
+  * `t` and `T` work similarly to `f` and `F` but they bring you to the character _prior_ to the character that follows the operator.

 ## Bash
 These are the basic string substitutions.
 These examples are based from